dribnet/purvs/README.md

 ## MDDN 242 2020 Assignment 2

-(Replace this README with information about your alphabet.
-This is an example.)

-I am making my alphabet out of an arc and a triangle.
-I like the slightly abstracted look that it gives and I think I'll continue with this concept.

-I had already planned potential concepts in advance, so the only challenge I had was figuring out the code.
+I've started my alphabet, I'm keeping the same concept as my sketch, I like the idea of a slight abstract element (somewhat readable with a mix of upper and lower) and I think it will be further implemented with more complex letters.
+I've also started experimenting with colour palettes.
+I think a vivid colour palette should reflect the quirky fun nature of my alphabet.

 The parameters per letter:
   offsetx - the x offset of the letter components